Our comprehensive suite of online courses have been selected to support learning in respect of current local and national safeguarding priorities.

 Child sexual exploitation (level1)

 By completing this course you will learn what child sexual exploitation (CSE) is, the key role technology plays, the difference between gang and group CSE, and about CSE from the perspectives of offenders and victims.

 Child sexual exploitation (level 2)

-This course has been to help those who have a statutory duty to safeguard children and young people, to know the law in relation to child sexual exploitation (CSE), and know how to record a CSE risk assessment.
-You will also learn some essential CSE practice principles and interventions strategies.
+This course has been developed to help those who have a statutory duty to safeguard children and young people, to know the law in relation to child sexual exploitation (CSE) and know how to record a CSE risk assessment.
+You will also learn some essential CSE practice principles and intervention strategies.

 This course will provide you with an awareness of diabetes, and is suitable for anyone who wishes to gain a better understanding of what diabetes is, how it is managed, and what causes it.

 This course will help you learn who is at risk and how the law can help.
 You will also learn about domestic abuse from the perspective of both the victims and perpetrator.

 This awareness course provides an insightful overview to eating disorders.
 It will describe the physical and psychological symptoms of anorexia, bulimia, and binge eating, as well as the possible causes.
 It will explain how carers and families can help when they suspect someone may have an eating disorder and what treatments are currently available.

 Effective communication with children and families